The Real Olympics

 I could end with a slightly sourpuss suggestion that Mo Farah, Ellie Simmonds or Bradley Wiggins would be better role models than our much-idolised footballers, but instead I’ll finish in the same way my Paralympic experience ended, with tens of thousands of people singing our national anthem following David Weir’s gold medal ceremony.
 Listen carefully and you might even hear the American next to me swept up by the nation’s mood and joining in.

 Posted on September 14, 2012, in Olympics and tagged Athletics, bradley wiggins, Ellie Simmonds, fencing, London 2012, Mo Farah, Olympic Park, olympics, Paralympics.
 Bookmark the permalink.
-Comments Off.
+Comments Off on The Real Olympics.